luechow-group/inPsights/README.md

 ```bash
 cmake ..
 ```
-CMake options can be specified to build the GUI or to use a precompiled version of the Eigen library
+CMake options can be specified to build the GUI or to use a pre-compiled version of the Eigen library
 ```bash
 cmake .. -DBUILD_GUI=ON -DBUILD_EIGEN=OFF
 ```